railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

    If you want several analysis plans you should install the module :mod:`purchase_analytic_plans`.
    These enable you to split a line on a supplier purchase order into several accounts and analytic plans.
-   Look back at the chapters on accounting for more information on the use of analytic accounts.
+   Look back at :ref:`ch-accts` for more information on the use of analytic accounts.

 ..
 Copyright © Open Object Press.
 All rights reserved.